AlinaBrode/am_lang/docs/plans.md

   * lower bubble
   * put more phrases
   * switch phrases on transitions between pages
-* remove access:
-  * to the most armenian letters in alphabet trainer
-  * to corresponding pictures in word training

 * move nav panel button to avoid overlap with content
 * adjust colors of background blanket and blue color on side panel
 * take an entry from pdf with armenian-expat community, make a move